Featured in...

 » TAKE ACTION NOW: Fill out the short debt form

-What are the rules on spending equity release?
+What are the rules on spending the money?

 There are no restrictions on how you can spend your lump sum or drawdown money.
 Most people spend the money on making their retirement better, which may just be easing the financial burden of everyday expenses, renovating a home so it is more elderly-friendly, or going on more holidays each year.